 These are all fine examples.
 I am only concerned that by highlighting examples like these we are not moving the needle and helping the senior professionals with smart collaboration!

 Why?
 In order to act on the unknown, we just simply need deep specialists.
 And that is also the reason why we should not talk about breaking the silos.
 Silos are actually really useful for your organization – it helps with the development of deep and narrow knowledge.
-This knowledge should be made available and connected with other part of the organization!
+This knowledge should be made available and connected with other parts of the organization!

 How?
 You need to do is by identifying the right people in the silos.
 I call these people connectors.
 Connectors are the ones who are highly connected in a silo due to their number of collaborative relationships.
-When connecting these connectors with connectors from other silos, your organization act faster with specialized knowledge required for complex situations.
+When connecting these connectors with connectors from other silos, your organization act faster with the specialized knowledge required for complex situations.